• Skip to main content

 Achiote paste is made with annatto seeds and several spices.
 It is what gives this dish its unique flavor.

-Look for it in the spices area or in the Hispanic aisle at the grocery store.
+Look for it in the spices area or in Latin markets, or the Mexican food area of your local grocery store, or order online.

 Sour oranges are hard to find.
 They are native to Southern Mexico and hardly ever travel north.